interplaynetary/free-association/docs/coalition/participation-framework.md

 ## **Key derivations include:**

-**Recognition (R):** Acknowledgement of contributions to the realization of one’s priorities/values.
+**Priority (P):** Acknowledgement of contributions to the realization of one’s priorities/values.

-**Relative-Recognition (RR):** Recognition normalized over **Total Recognition** to obtain proportions of 100%.
-Each participant has a fixed "budget" of total-recognition to divide and attribute.
-This normalization forces prioritization and trade-offs. **Recognition is non-transferable and dynamically adjustable.** Each participant can allocate recognition to entities who contribute to achieving their goals/priorities.
+**Relative-Priority (RP):** Priority normalized over **Total Priority** to obtain proportions of 100%.
+Each participant has a fixed "budget" of total-priority to divide and attribute.
+This normalization forces trade-offs. **Priority is non-transferable and dynamically adjustable.**

-**Mutual-Recognition (MR):** Calculated as the lower of relative-recognition percentages that two entities assign to each other: `MR(X,Y) = min(X_rec_of_Y, Y_rec_of_X)`.
+**Reciprocal Alignment (RA):** Calculated as the lower of relative-priority percentages that two entities assign to each other: `RA(X,Y) = min(X_priority_to_Y, Y_priority_to_X)`.
 This creates *perfect reciprocity in proportion*.
-A one-sided relationship where A recognizes B highly (ex: 50%), but B recognizes A little (ex: 1%) is valued at the lower amount (ex: 1%), discouraging free-riding and encouraging mutual engagement and support.
+A one-sided relationship where A prioritizes B highly (ex: 50%), but B prioritizes A little (ex: 1%) is valued at the lower amount (ex: 1%), encouraging mutual engagement.

-**Relative Mutual-Recognition (RMR):** Mutual-Recognition normalized over **Total Mutual-Recognition** to obtain proportions of 100%.
-When we **recognize** each other, we have **mutual-recognition of mutual-value** and **can choose to allocate our capacities to each-other in precise proportion to how relatively mutually-fulfilling we are to each other.**
+**Relative Reciprocal-Alignment (RRA):** Reciprocal-Alignment normalized over **Total Reciprocal-Alignment** to obtain proportions of 100%.
+When we **align** with each other, we can **choose to allocate our capacities to each-other in precise proportion to our alignment.**

-**Collective-Mutual-Recognition (CMR):** For a recognized member set, each member's mutual-recognitions with other members summed and normalized over the **Total Pool** of all mutual-recognitions between all members: `Share(Member) = Σ MR(Member, Others) / Σ MR(all pairs)`.
+**Collective-Reciprocal-Alignment (CRA):** For a member set, each member's reciprocal-alignments with other members summed and normalized. `Share(Member) = Σ RA(Member, Others) / Σ RA(all pairs)`.
 Members with stronger network integration have proportionally more influence.
-Used when contribution should be weighted by relationship strength.

-**Collective-Relative-Mutual-Recognition (CRMR):** For a recognized member set, each member's relative-mutual-recognitions (normalized to 100%) treated as equal votes, then aggregated: `Share(Member) = Σ RMR_votes_for_Member / Total_Members`.
-Each member has equal voting power regardless of network position.
-Used when equal voice is desired (governance, democratic contexts).

-**Mutual-Recognition-Density (MRD):** Measures network integration depth by normalizing participant's total mutual-recognition against network
-average: `MRD(i) = Σ MR(i, members) / Average_MRS`.
-Can be used for
+**Reciprocal-Alignment-Density (RAD):** Measures network integration depth by normalizing participant's total reciprocal-alignment against network average. `RAD(i) = Σ RA(i, members) / Average_RA`.
+Used for membership determination (when `RAD ≥ threshold`) enabling membership to emerge from relationship depth.
-membership determination (when `MRD ≥ threshold`, typically 0.5) enabling membership to emerge from relationship depth.
-Average can be calculated from current members (collective model: coherent, rising bar) or all participants (commons model: open, stable bar) — naturally resistant to Sybil attacks and collusion while providing transparent onboarding paths.

 Note, distribution choice reflects: *whose contribution-recognitions should be taken into account when formulating proportions to prioritize allocations?* — individual control suggests relative-recognition/relative-mutual-recognition, cooperatively-realized capacities suggest collective-mutual-recognition (weighted by contribution) or collective-relative-mutual-recognition (equal voice).